-- Absence notes are to be provided on the next day following the absence. - Students wishing to leave school early should present their notes to a Deputy Principal, before school.
+- Absence notes are to be provided on the next day following the absence. - You can also respond to the text message notifying your child's absence. - Students wishing to leave school early should present their notes to a Deputy Principal, before school.
 Students will be given permission from the Deputy Principal and given an "Early leave card" showing the time the student is required to leave the school. - If a student is late for school they are to report to the front office, where students will be issued with a "Late note". - During school time no student is permitted in dormitory blocks or common rooms.
 Boarders who urgently need to go to the dormitory blocks during school time must seek approval from a Deputy Principal.